halidziya/PPCG/README.md

 This project implements partially collapsed gibbs sampler inference for Dirichlet Process Gaussian Mixture Models.

-New version depends on FastMat and GMMBase projects
+New version depends on FastMat and GMMBase projects.
+ExperimentKit is the testing platform in new version.
+You can reach older versions from previous commits.

-We have supported Linux is with CMake
+We have supported Linux with CMake

 Usage: igmm.exe datafilename [priorfilename] [paramfilename] [MAX_SWEEP] [BURNIN] [result_dir] [SAMPLE]